Sivaji Ganesan: Family

 Ganesan was the fourth son of his family.
 He had three brothers and one sister.
 Ganesan married Kamala on 1 May 1952 and had four children.
 His younger son Prabhu is a notable Tamil actor.
 Ganesan established a film production company in the late 1950s, now called Sivaji Productions, which is now being looked after by his elder son Ramkumar.
 He has two daughters Shanthi and Thenmozhi.
-Two of his grandsons namely Vikram Prabhu and Dushyant Ramkumar have also appeared in films, with Ramkumar's son Dushyanth Ramkumar having the stage name of Junior Sivaji.
+Two of his grandsons namely Vikram Prabhu and Dushyant Ramkumar have also appeared in films, with Ramkumar's son Dushyanth Ramkumar initially having the stage name of Junior Sivaji.
 Moreover, Prabhu's son Vikram Prabhu debuted in the critically acclaimed film Kumki in 2012.

 Death

 Suffering from respiratory problems, Ganesan was admitted to the Apollo Hospital in Chennai on 1 July 2001.
 He also had been suffering from a prolonged heart ailment for about 10 years.
-He died at 7:45 pm (IST) on 21 July 2001 at the age of 72 just three months prior to his 73rd birthday for which he had special plans.
+He died at 7:45 pm (IST) on 21 July 2001 at the age of 72 just two and a half months prior to his 73rd birthday for which he had special plans.
 A documentary Parasakthi Muthal Padayappa Varai was made to commemorate Sivaji Ganesan's legacy.
 He was given a State funeral.
 His funeral the next day was telecast live on Sun TV and was attended by thousands of viewers, politicians and personalities from the South Indian film fraternity.
 His eldest son Ramkumar Ganesan, performed his last rites at the Besant Nagar Crematorium, Chennai.